fabric8io/fabric8/quickstarts/java/camel-spring/ReadMe.md

 To stop and undeploy the example in fabric8:

-1. Disconnect from the child container by typing Ctrl-D at the console prompt.
 1. Stop and delete the child container by entering the following command at the console:

         fabric:container-stop mychild